 Lesson length for adults is based upon time required to cover necessary material.
 Both adult beginners and adults who have had previous lessons earlier in life will find lessons a wonderful stress-reliever and very rewarding.
 Flexible scheduling is offered for busy adults.

-Separate from private lessons, Gray School of Music also offers 8-week Adult Group Piano Classes for beginners in a fun, relaxed, pressure-free experience (no practice required).
+Separate from private lessons, Gray School of Music also offers 8-week Adult Group Piano or Guitar Classes for beginners in a fun, relaxed, pressure-free experience (no practice required).
 Policies and tuition for group classes differ from private lessons.
 See the Adults page for details.